15 Experiences You Cannot Miss While Visiting Brigantine

 5) The Brigantine Farmers Market

 This awesome farmers market is a must visit while in Brigantine.
 The farmers market takes place every Saturday from late May until September from 8:30 AM – 12:00 PM.
-Located at 15th street south and Revere Blvd in Haneman Park.
+Located at the Brigantine Community School (Sheridan Blvd).
 The Brigantine Farmers Market has fresh fruits, vegetables, honey, hot sauce, pies, body scrubs & sprays and much much more!
-Hours of operation effected by Covid-19

 6) The Brigantine Art Walk